 "He's not as tough as he thinks."
+"Neither are we."

 After his father fired him from 20th Century Fox and a short stint at Warner Bros., Richard D. Zanuck joined forces with his buddy David Brown from his Fox days and the two joined forces as the independent producing duo under the banner The Zanuck/Brown Company.
 For their first film?
 They found possibly one of the greatest scripts ever written—David S. Ward’s “The Sting”—attached George Roy Hill to direct with Paul Newman and Robert Redford heading up the stellar cast, and ended up producing the Best Picture winner of 1973, as well as one of the greatest films ever made.